svedev0/PyCompile/README.md

 # PyCompile

-This batch script uses pyinstaller to simplify the process of compiling Python files into executables.
+This batch script uses pyinstaller to streamline the process of compiling Python files into executables.
 Please note that this script must be placed in the root directory of your Python project.

 Install required modules:
 ```